-- 19.14.1.
-The HOD should check whether the information received from the SCM Unit is correct and ascertain the correctness of all the information and facts contained in each bidding document, which includes the preference points score sheet; - 19.14.2.
-The SCMU and the End-user must evaluate the strengths, weaknesses and peculiarities of each offer from the highest to the lowest point score; - 19.14.3.
-All comments on each quotation as well as the recommendation must be recorded in a recommendation report that must be signed off by the delegated authority; - 19.14.4.
-Quotations are to be evaluated against predetermined criteria in the quotation document.
-The criteria to be taken into account, are inter-alia: - 19.14.4.1.
-Compliance with conditions/specifications/TORs; - 19.14.4.2.
-Preferential Procurement; - 19.14.4.3.
-Price; and - 19.14.4.4.
-Functionality (Capability/ability of the bidder to execute the contract). - 19.14.5.
+18.14.1.The HOD should check whether the information received from the SCM Unit is correct and ascertain the correctness of all the information and facts contained in each bidding document, which includes the preference points score sheet;

+- 18.14.2.The SCMU and the End-user must evaluate the strengths, weaknesses and peculiarities of each offer from the highest to the lowest point score; - 18.14.3.All comments on each quotation as well as the recommendation must be recorded in a recommendation report that must be signed off by the delegated authority; - 18.14.4.Quotations are to be evaluated against predetermined criteria in the quotation document.
+The criteria to be taken into account, are inter-alia: - 18.14.4.1.
+Compliance with conditions/specifications/TORs; - 18.14.4.2.
+Preferential Procurement; - 18.14.4.3.
+Price; and - 18.14.4.4.
+Functionality (Capability/ability of the bidder to execute the contract). - 18.14.5.
 Where the evaluation authority consists of more than one evaluator as may be determined by the Accounting Officer, please note that evaluations are not based on consensus decisions.
 Each evaluator scores each quotation individually according to the predetermined criteria and weightings as reflected in the original quotation documents.
-Calculated average points for service providers are used for evaluation purposes;

-- 19.14.6.
-The final recommendation report must be submitted to the relevant officer for consideration as per delegation; and - 19.14.7.
-Providers shall not be allowed to amend their offers in any material manner but may be requested to clarify any ambiguities and/or information that are unclear or illegible.
+Calculated average points for service providers are used for evaluation purposes; - 18.14.6.The final recommendation report must be submitted to the relevant officer for consideration as per delegation; and - 18.14.7.Providers shall not be allowed to amend their offers in any material manner but may be requested to clarify any ambiguities and/or information that are unclear or illegible.

-19.15.
+18.15.
 Evaluation Of Bids Based On Stipulated Minimum Threshold For Local Production And Content

-- 19.15.1.
-The Preferential Procurement Regulations, 2011 pertaining to the PPPFA, which came into effect on 7 December 2011, make provision for the DTI to designate sectors in line with national development and industrial policies for local production. - 19.15.2.
-To this end, the DTI has designated and determined the stipulated minimum threshold for the following sectors, for local production and content:
+- 18.15.1.The Preferential Procurement Regulations, 2017 pertaining to the PPPFA, which came into effect on 20 January 2017, make provision for the DTI to designate sectors in line with national development and industrial policies for local production. - 18.15.2.To this end, the DTI has designated and determined the stipulated minimum threshold for the following sectors, for local production and content:

 Sector Category Stipulated minimum

 threshold

-Textiles, Clothing, Leather 100%
+Textiles, Clothing, Leather and 100%

-and Footwear;
+Footwear;

 Furniture Products Office Furniture 85%

 School Furniture 100%

 Base and mattress 90%

 Set top boxes 30%

-Steel power pylons and 100%
+Steel power pylons and substation 100%

-substation structures
+structures

 Rail rolling stock Diesel locomotives 55%

 Electric locomotives 60%

-Electric Multiple Units 65%
+Electric Multiple Units (EMU) 65%

-(EMU)

 Wagon 80%

-Canned or processed 80%
+Canned or processed vegetables 80%

-vegetables

-Bus 4X2 Commuter Bus, 36 80%
+Bus 4X2 Commuter Bus, 36 seater 80%

-seater and more, 8500
+and more, 8500 kg GVM or

-kg GVM or more.
+more.

-6X2 Commuter Bus, 56 80%
+6X2 Commuter Bus, 56 seater 80%

-seater and more, 18000
+and more, 18000 kg GVM or

-kg GVM or more.
+more.

-4X2 City Bus, 21 seater 70%
+4X2 City Bus, 21 seater or 70%

-or more, 8500 kg GVM
+more, 8500 kg GVM or more.

-or more.

-6X2 City Bus, 50 seater 70%
+6X2 City Bus, 50 seater or 70%

-or more, 18000 kg GVM
+more, 18000 kg GVM or more.

-or more.

-6X2 Semi-luxury coach, 80%
+6X2 Semi-luxury coach, 50 80%

-50 seater or more,
+seater or more, 18000 kg

-18000 kg GVM or more,
+GVM or more, DVD player,

-DVD player, parcel

-racks, luggage lockers,
+parcel racks, luggage lockers,

-salon heater, tinted
+salon heater, tinted windows

-windows and curtains,

-cloth seats.
+and curtains, cloth seats.

 General clause: 80%

-Any other bus/bus body whether it be commuter, city or

-semi luxury coach not fitting a specific descriptions,

-whether of a monocoque struc
+Any other bus/bus body whether it be commuter, city or semi luxury coach not fitting a specific descriptions, whether of a monocoque structure or not,

-19.15.3.
-A two stage evaluation process should be followed on the above sectors:
+18.15.3.A two stage evaluation process should be followed on the above sectors: